Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 - Transconjunctival lower eyelid: there is no external scar;

-- Eyebrow elevation: the scar is at the upper edge of the eyebrow, camouflaged by the hairs;
+- Eyebrow elevation: the scar is at the upper edge of the eyebrow, concealed by the brow hairs;

 - Fat donor area: small incisions of three to four millimetres that heal without leaving a visible mark.